Camo overview

 - Rotation of the feed in 90° increments (in case your phone is orientation locked)

-- Focus adjustments (autofocus, focus on a particular area, manual focus control)
+- Focus adjustments, allowing you to autofocus, focus on a particular area, or control focus manually

 - Shutter speed and ISO adjustments

-- Image adjustments including brightness, temperature, tint, hue, saturation, contrast, gamma, sharpness
+- Image adjustments including brightness, temperature, tint, hue, saturation, vibrance, contrast, gamma and sharpness

 You can see some of these controls in action in adjusting your video.